|

 problems society would benefit greatly.

-someone is thinking of you.
+be sure that someone is thinking of you.